 To quickly recap: A DoS attack — a denial of service attack — is an assault that launches in rapid succession with a focus on making computer systems unresponsive and unavailable.
 It does this through an excess of connections, requests, and other data inputs that intends to overload the victim’s system.
 A DDoS attack takes this attack approach to another level by using multiple internet connections and devices to launch a series of simultaneous attacks — a distributed denial of service — rather than using a single computer or internet connection.

-Kaspersky Lab research indicates that DDoS attacks were on the rise in Q1 2019:
+Kaspersky Lab research indicates that DDoS attacks jumped significantly in Q1 2019:

 How DDoS Attacks are Measured: Packets vs Bandwidth